 However, someone who mastered this new key arrangement would actually be able to type faster because the keys wouldn’t jam.
 This was the beginning of the QWERTY keyboard, which first appeared in 1872.

 The first typewriter machine found its way on the market in 1874 through Remington & Sons.
 The device was called the Remington No. 1.
 You’re probably thinking it sold out in minutes since it was the latest and greatest technological device to be mass-produced.
 The truth is, most people ignored it.
 Sure, the machine still had some quirks and Sholes had yet to figure out ideal customers for his invention, but in the late 1870s, the idea of “mechanical writing” was just plain strange for most people.

 The accepted norm was to write letters in legible longhand and many people found mechanical writing uncouth or even offensive.
 Sholes figured his device would appeal to clergyman and men of letters first and then he’d branch out to the general public; he didn’t even consider its use in business.
 All of these factors probably played a part in the typewriter’s initial lack of sales.

-Four years later, after modifications to the arrangement of the keyboard, Remington & Sons produced the new Remington No. 2 model.
-The Remington No. 2 included the arrangement of keys we use today along with the ability to type both capital and lowercase letters (the first model of the typewriter only typed capital letters) by using the shift key.
+Four years later, after slight modifications to the arrangement of the keyboard were made, Remington & Sons produced the new Remington No. 2 model.
+The Remington No. 2 included the arrangement of keys we use today along with the ability to type both capital and lowercase letters by using the shift key.
 The shift key received its name because it caused the carriage to shift position in order to type either a lowercase or capital letter which were on the same typebar.
 Although the shift key we use on our keyboards today does not cause the machine to shift mechanically, the name stuck.

 If you liked this article, you might also enjoy: